Anisotropy-driven topological quantum phase transition in magnetic impurities: Introduction

-In this article, we review the main results concerning the above mentioned TQPT.
+In this article, we review the main results concerning the above mentioned local TQPT.
 While the original model was proposed for a particular system that has not been realized up to date~\cite{dinapoli15}, we show that several systems with magnetic atoms or molecules on metallic surfaces can be actually described by the 2CS1AMA, or the simpler A2CS1KM, providing a consistent and unified description of several experiments.
 Alternatives theories, sometimes inconsistent between them or physically unjustified, have been proposed to interpret the outcome of those experiments.
 This is probably due to the fact that the theory is rather recent, and that to describe the TQPT, a very accurate technique like the numerical renormalization group (NRG) is required, which is computationally expensive for two or more channels.
 So far, no other technique has been able to capture the TQPT.
 We also show that the theory can be extended to a larger spin and two-impurity systems.

 The paper is organized as follows.
 In Sec.~\ref{models} we introduce the two models, Kondo and Anderson, for the spin-1 impurity coupled with two conduction channels.
 In Sec.~\ref{res} the NRG predictions for the localized electron spectral density are presented and discussed in the context of the TQPT.
-In Sec.~\ref{comparison}, the differencial conductance ($dI/dV$) measurements for five different systems are discussed and compared with the theoretical calculations: \ref{fepc}) FePc on Au(111), ~\ref{mnpc}) MnPc on Au(111), ~\ref{nc}) nickelocene on Cu(100), ~\ref{trish}) Fe atoms on MoS$_2$/Au(111) and \ref{porp}) Fe porphyrin molecules on Au(111).
-In Sec.~\ref{exte} the theory is generalized for $S > 1$ and two-impurity systems.
+In Sec.~\ref{equiv} we show that the models we studied can be mapped onto those of two $S=1/2$ impurities coupled through an (in general anisotropic) exchange interaction between them.
+In Sec.~\ref{exte} the theory is generalized for $S > 1$.
+In Sec.~\ref{comparison}, the differential conductance ($dI/dV$) measurements for five different systems are discussed and compared with the theoretical calculations for $S=1$: \ref{fepc}) FePc on Au(111), ~\ref{mnpc}) MnPc on Au(111), ~\ref{nc}) nickelocene on Cu(100), ~\ref{trish}) Fe atoms on MoS$_2$/Au(111) and \ref{porp}) Fe porphyrin molecules on Au(111).
 Finally, we conclude with a brief summary in Sec.~\ref{summary}.